saltstack/salt/doc/ref/renderers/all/salt.renderers.yamlex.rst

 salt.renderers.yamlex
 =====================

-YAMLEX renderer is a remplacement of the YAML renderer.
+YAMLEX renderer is a replacement of the YAML renderer.
 It's 100% YAML with a pinch of Salt magic:

 * All mappings are automatically OrderedDict